ryekeanemilan/ECE2112_PA4/README.md

 axes[2].set(xlabel = "Hometown")
 axes[2].set(ylabel = "Mean Average")
 ```

+`fig.text()` embeds the text directly onto the bottom-left corner of the bar chart image itself.
+To ensure the text block doesn't overlap with the charts, `plt.tight_layout(rect=[0, 0.15, 1, 1])` squeezes the plots upward, leaving a 15% margin at the bottom before `.show()` renders the final graphic.

 ```
 interpretation = ("1.
 Track: The Communiations Track has the highest mean average.\n"